rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    The "+++" at the top indicates where a + (plus sign) marks lines from file "b".

-   Different colors may also appear.
+   Different colors may also appear depending on your setup.

    The difference between an imerge versus a native git merge is that imerge presents only a single instance of such markers, whereas a native git merge put such markers